Brisbane's hidden gems

 Home to a mighty, snaking river, Brisbane is ideal for a city stroll.
 The Brisbane Riverwalk starts at the historic Howard Smith Wharves in the city centre and ends in the leafy suburb of New Farm.
 This walk, however, isn’t just along the water’s edge; it’s a suspended path that allows you to walk above the water.
 Along the way you'll get a taste for the lively entertainment and lifestyle precinct of The Howard Smith Wharves with great drinking and dining options, including Mr Percival’s and Greca Restaurant.
 In New Farm, you can indulge your sweet tooth at New Farm Confectionery and explore New Farm Park.
 Take the Riverwalk after dark to enjoy the shining skyline.

 Brisbane's Eat Street Markets is a wonderful mix of market stalls, street food eateries, fairy lights and a festive atmosphere, set in a disused waterside shipping container terminal.
-The small entry fee will buy you live entertainment and food from around the world, including Mexican quesadillas, Spanish paella, German sausages, Asian dumplings and fresh local seafood.
+The small entry fee will buy you live entertainment and access to food from around the world, including Mexican quesadillas, Spanish paella, German sausages, Asian dumplings and fresh local seafood.
 The markets run every Friday and Saturday night, and Sunday lunchtimes in winter.
-Take a short ferry ride to the Northshore Hamilton terminal to view the city lights from the water and really make an evening of it.
+Take a ferry ride to the Northshore Hamilton terminal to view the city lights from the water and really make an evening of it.